Uber Technologies Inc (UBER) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for Uber Technologies Inc (UBER) is $62.82, which is $0.97 above the current market price.
-The public float for UBER is 1.98B, and currently, short sellers hold a 2.53% ratio of that floaft.
-The average trading volume of UBER on December 08, 2023 was 22.20M shares.
+The average price suggested by analysts for UBER is $63.16, which is $0.7 above the current market price.
+The public float for UBER is 1.98B, and currently, shorts hold a 2.53% of that float.
+The average trading volume for UBER on December 12, 2023 was 22.40M shares.

 UBER’s Market Performance